Capacity of Locally Recoverable Codes: LRC Capacity of the Binary Symmetric Channel

 \section{LRC Capacity of the Binary Symmetric Channel}

-For a binary symmetric channel with error probability $p$, the Shannon capacity is $1-h(p)$.
-Suppose when we are constrained to use a locally recoverable code with locality $r$ as the input, the capacity is $\capa_{\rm BSC}(p,r)$. \begin{theorem} The capacity of LRC with locality $r$ over BSC($p$) follows:
+Recall that, for a binary symmetric channel with error probability $p$, the Shannon capacity is $1-h(p)$.
+Recall also that when we are constrained to use a locally recoverable code with locality parameters $r$ and $\rho$ as the code, the capacity is $\capa_{\rm BSC}(p,r,\rho)$.
+For clarity, we first present the usual case of $\rho=2$, followed by the results for general $\rho$, though the first is just a corollary of the later. \begin{theorem} The capacity of LRC with locality $r$ over BSC($p$) follows: